dcBrian/Airbnb/README.md

 * Images optimization
 * Pages
   - Landing (service presentation)
-  - Search with Map details (populated with fake data for 'London')
+  - Housing details with Map (fake data for 'London')

 ## How To Use